Apply for a Master's Program

 GMAT scores sent electronically to the Graduate Tax Program directly from GMAC (select University of Denver – Daniels College of Business – Graduate Tax Program; GMAT code number MZR-GT-68).
 GMAT information is available at http://www.mba.com or by calling 1-800-717-GMAT.

-GMAT Waivers: We will consider you waived from the GMAT if you have one or more of the following attributes:
+GMAT Waivers: We will consider you waived from the GMAT if you meet one or more of the following criteria:

 - You have passed all four parts of the CPA Exam.
 Verification must be sent as an official document from the testing authority to Graduate Legal Studies before you can register for classes.